vpetersson/ha-light-randomizer/README.md

 # Home Assistant Light Randomizer

-This is a Home Assistant implementation of the old-school power plugs timers intended to turn on/off lights at random times when traveling to create the illusion of someone being home.
+This is a Home Assistant implementation of the old-school power plug timers intended to turn on/off lights at random times when traveling to create the illusion of someone being home.

 Since Home Assistant can already turn on/off lights, I thought it would be fun to re-create this but with a bit more intelligence.